hydephp/develop/docs/advanced-features/dynamic-data-discovery.md

 responsible for data applicable to all page models.
 Complex structures and data only relevant to some page types have their own factories, making the code more modular and maintainable.

-### A practical example
+## In-depth overview of a page factory

-Let's take a look at how Hyde will discover the title of a page.
-This is done in the `HydePageDataFactory` class.
+Let's take a look at how Hyde will discover the title of a page as an example.
+Since this is something used by all pages, this discovery is done in the `HydePageDataFactory` class.

+### Factory data input

 The factory gets one input, a `CoreDataObject` class.
 Think of this like a DTO (Data Transfer Object) that holds immutable data known from the start of the page construction process.
 It also has all the information needed